FAQs

 A full list of approved e-bike retailers can be found here.

-Participants must have their voucher id code from their approval notice and a valid form of id.
+Participants must have their unique voucher code from their approval notice and a valid form of identification.
 Participants are also required to pay any difference between the sales price and the voucher amount, should there be one.

 The voucher amount paid is not to exceed the maximum approved incentive amount or the actual cost of eligible purchases, whichever is less.